Joe Burrow: 2022

 In Week 13, Burrow threw for 286 yards and two touchdowns, along with 46 rushing yards and a touchdown in a 27–24 win over the Chiefs, earning AFC Offensive Player of the Week.
 On December 21, Burrow was selected to the Pro Bowl for the first time in his career.
-In Week 16, Burrow threw for 375 yards and three touchdowns in a 22–18 win over the Patriots, earning his third AFC Offensive Player of the Week honor of the season.
+In their Week 15 matchup against the Tampa Bay Buccaneers, the Bengals found themselves down 17–3 at halftime.
+Burrow orchestrated a remarkable comeback in the second half, leading the team to 31 unanswered points and throwing four touchdown passes to four different receivers to lead the team to a 34–23 win.
+The next week, Burrow threw for 375 yards and three touchdowns in a 22–18 win over the New England Patriots, earning his third AFC Offensive Player of the Week honor of the season.

-Due to the team's Week 17 game against the Buffalo Bills being declared a no contest, the Bengals were declared AFC North champions ahead of their final week match against Baltimore, marking the first time the franchise won consecutive division titles.
-He finished the season ranked 5th in the NFL in both completions (414) and passing yards (4,475), while his franchise record 35 touchdown passes ranked in 2nd.
-Meanwhile, the Bengals finished 12–4 on the season, their best record since 2015.
+The Bengals' Week 17 game against the Buffalo Bills was declared a no contest due to Bills' safety Damar Hamlin suffering cardiac arrest in-game.
+This resulted in the Bengals being declared AFC North champions ahead of their final week match against Baltimore, marking the first time the franchise won consecutive division titles.
+He finished the season ranked fifth in the NFL in both completions (414) and passing yards (4,475), while his franchise record 35 touchdown passes ranked in 2nd.
+Meanwhile, the Bengals finished 12–4 on the season, their best record since 2015, and won their last eight games consecutively.

-In the 2022–23 NFL playoffs, Burrow led the Bengals to victories over the Baltimore Ravens and Buffalo Bills en route to their second consecutive AFC Championship game.
-In a rematch of the previous AFC Championship game, the Bengals lost to the eventual Super Bowl champion Kansas City Chiefs.
+In the 2022–23 NFL playoffs, Burrow led the Bengals to a narrow win over the Ravens in the Wild Card Round and a decisive victory over the Bills in the Divisional Round en route to their second consecutive AFC Championship appearance.
+In a rematch of the previous AFC Championship Game, the Bengals lost to the eventual Super Bowl champion Chiefs 23–20.
+He was ranked 6th by his fellow players on the NFL Top 100 Players of 2023, his first ever appearance in the top ten on the list.